Ivonei: Club career

 Back to the main squad for the 2023 season, Ivonei featured rarely before being separated from the first team squad by new head coach Paulo Turra on 4 July 2023.
 Eight days later, he was loaned to Série B side Botafogo-SP for the remainder of the year.

 After returning from loan, Ivonei was not included in the first team squad of Peixe, and rescinded his contract with the club on 13 June 2024.

 International career

 On 27 October 2017, Ivonei was called up to Brazil under-15 football team for the 2017 South American U-15 Championship in Argentina.
 He scored one goal during the competition, in a 3–1 home defeat of Venezuela, as his side finished second.

 Personal life

-Ivonei's father Nei was also a footballer, who notably represented Vila Aurora.
+Ivonei's father Nei was also a footballer, who notably represented Vila Aurora, a team from Rondonópolis.